The Best Vitamin D Supplement

 Our Pick for the Best Vitamin D Supplement

-While all of our top picks offered the same basic attributes — 2,000 IU of vitamin D per dose and independent lab testing — Kirkland Signature Extra Strength Vitamin D3 stood out because it met all of our criteria.
+Kirkland Signature Extra Strength Vitamin D3 stood out because it met all of our criteria, for the best value.
 To start, we liked the short list of ingredients: 2,000 IU of vitamin D3 (as cholecalciferol, which mimics the way the body naturally processes vitamin D), soybean oil (rich in heart-healthy polyunsaturated fats), plus gelatin, glycerin, and water for the softgel capsule.

-Kirkland Signature also earned kudos from not one, but two independent labs.
+Kirkland Signature even earned kudos from not one, but two independent labs.
 Its label bears the USP symbol, arguably the gold standard for product testing.
 USP certification is recognized around the world.
-And Labdoor gave Kirkland Signature Extra Strength Vitamin D3 a respectable score of 81.5 out of 100 (by way of comparison, Labdoor gave its own top pick an 87.9).

 Did You Know?

-Scientists have known for years that vitamin D plays a key role in creating and maintaining healthy bones.
-But as Dr. Feuerstein explains, we’re learning more every day.
-“Everybody knows that without vitamin D you won’t absorb calcium in your gut, which leads to an increase in bone loss” he says.
+An estimated 41% of US adults are vitamin D-deficient.
+And that has serious long-term effects.
+“Without vitamin D you won’t absorb calcium in your gut, which leads to an increase in bone loss,” says Dr. Feuerstein.
 “But vitamin D goes so far beyond that.
 We have vitamin D receptors in nearly all the tissues of the body, and we’re learning about its effect on cancer, heart disease, multiple sclerosis, and in autoimmune disease.”
 Shuck adds that “vitamin D also has other key functions in the body, such as helping to maintain normal immune system functioning.”

 It’s difficult to get adequate vitamin D through diet alone.